zemian/zemian.github.io/content/blog/2012/how-to-integrate-timemachine-scheduler-in-spring-based-application.md

----
-title: How to integrate TimeMachine Scheduler in Spring based application
+Title: How to integrate TimeMachine Scheduler in Spring based application
-date: 2012-08-17T00:00:00-05:00
-tags:
-  - timemachine
-  - spring
----
+Date: 2012-08-17 00:00:00-05:00
+Tags: timemachine,spring

 One of the goals for [TimeMachine Scheduler](https://bitbucket.org/timemachine/scheduler) is to make use of POJO as friendly as possible so that we can integrate into any IoC container easily.
 I've prepared a demo that will show you how to integrate TimeMachine with [Spring](http://www.springsource.org/) based application.